anujshrivastava1/Solving-for-India/README.md

-# Disease Prediction using KNN and React JS
+# Disease Prediction using KNN, Flask and React JS

 This web application uses a K-Nearest Neighbors (KNN) model to predict the likelihood of a patient having a specific disease based on their symptoms.
 The model is trained on a dataset of patient symptoms and disease diagnoses.